xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 task must be on the same tile as the ``decimate_to_pcm_4ch`` task due to the sharaed frame memory.

-Additionally, a high resolution delay task can be inserted between the PDM interface and the decimators, similar to the above, it is done in the following fashion::
+Additionally, the high resolution delay task can be inserted between the PDM interface and the decimators, similar to the above, it is done in the following fashion::

   #include <mic_array.h>